 1) Get filming

 Remember that your film should be 10 minutes tops and feature a woman as the main protagonist.
 Check out these from Paul Diffley's video guide to adventure filmmaking to help you get started.
+Or veteran filmmaker Alastair Lee's best advice on making an outdoor film.

 2) Download the Entry Form & Submission Guidelines and the Judging Guidelines